ICARUS-Q: Integrated Control and Readout Unit for Scalable Quantum Processors: Implementation

 \subsection{Microwave Generation \& Detection}

+The RFSoC has gained some degree of attention and its performance has been tested by several groups~\cite{kalfus2020high, liu2021characterizing}.
 The on-board DACs output arbitrary waveform, generated from 65,536 samples at variable sampling rates, up to 6.144~GS/s.
 At its maximum sampling rate, this translates to about 10~$\mu$s of waveform points.
 The ADC also stores equal number samples but operates at 1.96608~GS/s, resulting in a waveform of about 33~$\mu$s.
 After triggering the DAC channels, there is a minimum delay of about 30~$\mu$s before triggering the next pulse.
 To further evaluate the performance of the DACs and the ADCs, we performed several tests and describe their results in the following.